 Most of the Academy's income is obtained from the ESFA, the use of which is restricted to particular purposes.
-Any grants or other sources of income are shown in the statement of financial activities.
+Any grants or other sources of income are shown in the Statement of Financial Activities.

-During the year ended 31st August 2019, expenditure totalled £4,056,863, versus income of £4,096,426.
-However, these figures include CIF income of £765,272 and costs of £333,589.
+During the period, expenditure totalled £3,275,847 (2019 £4,056,863), versus income of £2,699,201 (2019 £4,096,426) as the academy completed the CIF projects started in the previous year and covered by grants awarded in 2018/19.
 As in previous years, operating activities have required the utilisation of accumulated reserves carried over from the previous year.
 In response to 'year on year' reduced funding, all expenditure remains under constant review.
 In particular, natural staff turnover and retirements have enabled the school to continue to review staffing levels, re-structuring existing staff to back fill key roles and where possible, recruiting strategically to reduce costs.
 The Governors are aware that payroll costs are a high percentage of income received, partly due to nationally agreed annual pay rises and increased pension contributions but also due to valued and experienced staff, the majority of which are now on the Upper Pay Scales.